by Mel cross posted from her blog When Cows and Kids Collide

 I’m glad the two of them had interests in common – running and proselytizing don’t appeal to me, but hey, whatever works.
 My only concern is that Debi describes herself as a flunky for Michael.
 For some reason, Debi’s contributions to the ministry are of lesser value than Mike’s.
 That’s a bad sign.
 If you are working with someone who cannot see the value in what you do, don’t get in a relationship.“Michael usually had a girl friend with him for all these events.
 Sometimes, I had a boy friend.
 It was truly strange.
 His girl friend would sit between us so he would have to lean forward to talk to me about the meetings or strategy or whatever we had going on.
 There, right between us, sat his date with nothing to contribute.
 Sometimes we would pray together with some girl sitting there as if she were a non-being.”

 When normal adults are dating, they put their best foot forward to impress their date.
 If you are ignoring your date, discussing topics that don’t concern them at all, and pray around them, you are a jackass.
 If your date ignores you because a ongoing, non-emergency project is more important than common courtesy, run away.
 If your date brings another person to all your dates, run away.
 If you are being treated as a non-being, run away.
+“He never had a clue that I believed he would be my husband.
+He even laughingly told me of occasions where other girls approached him and told him that God wanted them to be his wife.

 The times he told me about the other girls, I was glad I kept my mouth shut. “